-Cost rate tables are assigned to resources through the Resource Sheet using the Resource Information dialog box, cost tab.
-5 rate scales are available per resource however only one may be used per task.
-The rate scales are labeled A-E. Rates will have trigger dates to enable increases to be entered in advance.
-Titles changes may not be made for the rate tables.
-The default value for cost table assignment is table A. Using the option below in the box will allow for a specific rate table to be assigned to a task.
+Cost rate tables are assigned to resources through the Resource Sheet using the Resource Information dialog box, Cost tab.
+5 rate scales are available per resource, however only one may be used per task.
+The rate scales are labeled A-E and cannot be renamed.
+Rates will have trigger dates to enable increases to be entered in advance.
+Using the option outlined below allows assignment of a specific rate table to a task.